 The Center for Leadership & Social Change

-The Center’s mission, to transform lives through leadership education, identity development, and community engagement, is a thread that is woven throughout our work.
+The center’s mission to transform lives through identity development, leadership education, and community engagement is woven throughout our work.
 We encourage students to learn, serve, and transform through programming that encompasses diversity, leadership, and service.
-The Center provides education and learning programs for students of all levels along with professional development opportunities for faculty, staff, and community members.
-Some of these classes, seminars, retreats, and hands-on learning experiences include Service Learning, Leadership LOGIC, and Social Justice Ally Training.
-The Center serves as an outlet to engage in community action through initiatives such as CommUNITY Dialogue Series, Community Outreach Programs, and Partnered Student Organizations.
-With more than forty programs, the Center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a semester, year, or four years).
-There is something for everyone!
+The center provides education and learning programs for students of all levels along with professional development opportunities for faculty, staff, and community members.
+The Center is home to two student-centered offices, the Office of Community-Rooted Engagement and the Office of Representation, Inclusion, and Student Equity.
+The first office, known as CoRE, is focused on leadership development and community engagement through programs such as Leadership LOGIC, Women’s Leadership Institute, Florida State Alternative Breaks, EngageTLH service trips, and PeaceJam Southeast.
+The latter office, known as RISE, is focused on student diversity, equity, and inclusion initiatives, including programs such as Multicultural Leadership Summit, Social Change Peer Educators, cultural heritage celebrations, and the Social Justice Living Learning Community.
+With more than 30 programs, the center provides opportunities for any schedule, ranging from low commitment (one to a few hours) to high commitment (a term, year, or four years).

-Students are welcome to schedule a meeting with an advisor.
-To schedule an appointment, go to the “Get Involved” section of the Web site at http://thecenter.fsu.edu or visit the Center.
-The Center also offers the ServScript Program which allows Florida State University students to enhance their official academic transcript by documenting their service hours online.
+Students are welcome to schedule a meeting with a staff member to learn more about program and opportunities by visiting our office or the “Get Involved” section of our website at http://thecenter.fsu.edu.
+The center also offers the ServScript Program, which allows Florida State University students to enhance their official academic transcript by documenting their service hours online.

 The ServScript Program is designed to encourage students to contribute their skills and resources to serve others.
 Through informed service, students gain compassion for others and the challenges they face.
 Recognizing these challenges, and the power of individual action to effect change, students may develop a commitment to practice social responsibility throughout their lives.

-To participate in the ServScript Program, students need to print a ServScript Program form and keep track of their service hours on that form.
-Those hours must also be signed and verified by a supervisor.
-Students then log on to http://my.fsu.edu and select the ServScript Program Application from the Student Services section.
-Here, students can transfer information from their ServScript Program form to the online system.
-Service hours are only accepted for the current semester, and must be entered online by the deadline, which is the last day of the semester.
-The ServScript form and additional information about the program are available online at http://thecenter.fsu.edu.
+To participate in the ServScript Program, students must log their service hours through the myFSU portal.
+Service hours are only accepted for the current term, and must be entered online by the deadline, which is the last day of the term.
+Detailed submission guidelines and additional information about the program are available online at http://thecenter.fsu.edu/servscript.